 Ulcerative colitis is a relatively common long-term condition that causes inflammation in the colon.
 Dietary changes and medications can often help manage symptoms, but surgery is an option in severe cases.

-Various medication options are available, and doctors can tailor treatment to meet individual needs.
+Various medication options can help reduce symptoms, and doctors can tailor treatment to meet individual needs.

-In this article, we cover the symptoms, risk factors, and possible causes of ulcerative colitis, as well as some treatment options.
+In this article, we cover the symptoms, risk factors, and possible causes of UC, as well as some treatment options.

 The first symptom of UC is usually diarrhea.